Annsville, New York: Commerce

 In addition to farming, much of the early economic activity was related to lumber, made possible by the abundance of trees and the water power of streams to run saw mills.
 Lumber and various lumber products were manufactured in large quantity.
 Pig iron was produced by the Oneida Iron and Glass Manufacturing Company from around 1811.

 The railroad reached Annsville with the construction of the Watertown & Rome Railroad, later the Rome, Watertown and Ogdensburg Railroad, with a station near the hamlet of Taberg in the 1840s.

-Civic Formation
+Civic formation

 The town was formed on April 12, 1823, from land taken from Lee, Florence, Camden and Vienna.
 The town was named after Ann Bloomfield, wife of John W. Bloomfield.
 The first town meeting was held on March 2, 1824.
-The following positions were filled: Town supervisor, Town Clerk, Assessors (3), Commissioner of Highways (3), Overseers of the Poor (2), Collector, Commissioners of Schools (3), Inspectors of Schools (3), Constables (3), Poundmasters (2).
+The following positions were filled: town supervisor, town clerk, assessors (3), commissioners of highways (3), overseers of the poor (2), collector, commissioners of schools (3), inspectors of schools (3), constables (3), poundmasters (2).